EPCCed/eidf-docs/docs/services/s3/manage.md

 ## Access key permissions

 You can control which project members are allowed to view an access key and secret in the EIDF Portal or the SAFE.
-Project managers and the PI have access to all S3 accounts and associated access keys.
+Project managers and the PI have access to all S3 accounts and can view associated access keys and secrets in the project management view.

 To grant view permissions for an access key to a project member: